The name Wing Tsun (Wing Chun/Ving Tsun)

 history is that of a Buddhist nun or Abbess from the Southern Shaolin Temple

-named Wu Mei (Ng Mui).
+named Wu Mei (Ng Mui in Cantonese).
 It is said that she is responsible for the creation of the system.

 The Southern Shaolin temple had a reputation for being a revolutionary center.